metallb/metallb/docs/hacking.md

 Start by running `fab start`.
 This will:
 - Create the Minikube sandbox in a local VM
 - Enable the registry addon, so that we can host container images in the sandbox
-- Deploy `test-bgp-router`, which sets up BIRD and Quagga router as a pod inside the cluster
+- Deploy `test-bgp-router`, which sets up BIRD, Quagga and GoBGP routers as a pod inside the cluster
 - Deploy MetalLB, which will install the `controller` and `bgp-speaker`
 - Push a MetalLB configuration that connects MetalLB to the `test-bgp-router`